radixdlt/official-examples/step-by-step/03-create-a-custom-resource/README.md

    Again, save the component and resource addresses in `New Entities` section of the output.
 You may choose to inspect the metadata of the new resource too.

-5. Send one of the new tokens to our account.
+5. Send one of the new `NT` tokens to our account.

    ```
    resim call-method <NEW_COMPONENT_ADDRESS> free_token
    ```

-6. Send one of the previous tokens to our account.
+6. Send one of the previous `MT` tokens to our account.

    ```
     resim call-method <FIRST_COMPONENT_ADDRESS> free_token